Thank you, if needed we'll contact you as soon as possible.

 This expresses itself in producing television programmes as well as short films, but also events and festivals.
 Because of this, Dania is very versatile.
 Searching for combinations that amplify one another, instead of limiting, is something that is very useful at Wefilm.

 The live interactive feature film was awarded with the Grand Prix during ADCN 2013, the price for the most outstanding campaign of the year in The Netherlands.
-Next to that, the project won a silver and golden SpinAward, as well as a golden ADCN lamp.
+Next to that, the project won a silver and golden SpinAward, as well as a golden ADCN lamp and a Silver Cannes Lion in the category Cyber.

 Dela – For Each Other

 Commissioned by Ogilvy, Roel Welling directed 3 commercials for Dela.
 In these films, people are asked not to wait with saying nice words, if you can do it today.
 We decided to produce these films in the most realistic way we could imagine: for real.
-DELA was awarded as Advertiser of the Year at SAN 2013.
+DELA was awarded as Advertiser of the Year at SAN 2013, and the campaign won the Cannes Lions Grand Prix 2013 in the category Media.

 The commercial for Megafon 4G was awarded as the best Russian commercial 2012 on Russia's most important ad blog.
 Moreover, it won prices at Effie, Golden Hummer and Kiev International Advertising Festival.
 Wefilm director Lennart Verstegen received Gold at the Effie for his director's work.